 Stress comes in 3 varieties:

 When your character has an effect applied to them, write it down on your character sheet.
-This will have a mechanic and a scope.
-Apply the mechanic to your character as intended, and remove the effect from your character sheet after the game has moved beyond the current scope.
+Apply the effect’s mechanic to your character as long as you have that effect.
 Certain effects can stack, and their mechanics will apply multiple times if you have more than 1 level of that effect.
+You may remove the effect when you do something to counteract it’s source, or when it’s scope has passed.
+Assume that the effect goes away at the end of the current scene if no scope is specified.

 Default scope: Scene